stanford-oval/cs294-homework-workdir/hw2/README.md

 # CS249S/W 2020 Homework 2: Transaction Dialogues

 In this homework, you will build an interactive dialogue agent that performs a _transaction_, such as ordering food, booking an hotel, or choosing a movie to play.
-A transaction is defined as containing one or more _queries_, that define the database over which the transaction is performed, and an _action_, which executes the actual operation the user is trying to accomplish.
+A transaction is defined as containing one _query_, that defines the database over which the transaction is performed, and one or more _actions_, which execute the actual operation the user is trying to accomplish.

 To do this homework, you will use and learn the latest version of Genie.
 This is research code, which might have issues.
 Please do not hesitate to ask in the community forum if you need technical help.

+**Please start early and budget your time accordingly!** This homework requires generating a large dataset and training a large neural network.
+Simply running every command once will take about 11 hours.

 ### Running on Google Cloud Platform